 This module defines the main interface to load CoNLL treebank resources.
-CoNLL treebanks can be loaded through a string, file, or network resource.
-CoNLL resources can be loaded and held in memory, or simply iterated through a sentence at a time which is useful in the case of very large files.
+CoNLL treebanks can be loaded through a string or a file (or technically anything that can function as a string iterator).
+CoNLL resources can be loaded and held in memory, or simply iterated through a sentence at a time which is useful for handling very large files.

-The fully qualified name of the module is pyconll.load, but these methods are imported at the pyconll namespace level.
+The fully qualified name of the module is pyconll.load, but these methods are imported at the pyconll names-pace level.
+This module provides the wrappers for loading from a string or file, but if another string iterator is available, for example, a network resource, this can be passed directly to the Conll constructor as well.